H.L Hunley: The First Submarine

 As far as most people were aware there was little going on and it was just another cold, still, South Carolina night when the dark moonless sky was suddenly lit up by the fire of a huge explosion, the Housotonic had been set ablaze and was sinking fast taking five of her crew with her.
 It appeared that the Hunley’s attack had been a total success.

 On 8 August 2000, the Hunley was raised from the bottom of Charleston Harbour.
 The bodies of the crew were found to be still at their posts and there were no signs that there had been a rush for the hatches indicating that they had not drowned.
-It would appear that they had suffocated or been overcome by fumes possibly as a result of a miscalculation by Lieutenant Dixon.
-The crew of the Hunley were interred with full military honours on 17 April, 2004.
+They had suffocated or been overcome by fumes possibly as a result of a miscalculation by Lieutenant Dixon.
+The crew of the Hunley were interred with full military honours on 17 April 2004.

 Neither Charleston nor the South ever broke the Union blockade but the C.S.S Hunley had the rules of naval engagement.
 War at sea would never be the same again.